ediedias/js-date-range/README.md

 # Date Range Picker

-A simple, interactive date range picker built with vanilla JavaScript and CSS, similar to the ones used on travel websites.
-Users can select a start and end date, navigate through months, and close the calendar with clicks outside the picker or by pressing the `Escape` key.
+Interactive date range picker built with vanilla JavaScript and CSS, similar to the ones used on travel websites.
+Users can select a start and end date, navigate through months, and close the calendar with clicks outside the picker or by pressing the `Esc` key.

 ## Features